Cadwalader Ringgold: Civil War and after

 Ringgold returned to the fleet with the rank of captain during the Civil War.
 While in command of the frigate Sabine on November 1, 1861, he effected the rescue of a battalion of 400 Marines from Maryland whose transport steamer, Governor, was sinking during a severe storm near Port Royal, South Carolina.

 In February 1862, he was a part of the search and rescue of the ship of the line Vermont which had lost her rudder in a storm.
 For these rescues, Ringgold received commendations from the Maryland Legislature and the U.S. Congress, along with a gold medal from the Life Saving Benevolent Association.

 Promoted to commodore on July 16, 1862, he was sent (still on the Sabine), to cruise the Azores, Cape Verde Islands, the coast of Brazil and then back to New York in a fruitless search for the Confederate raider CSS Alabama from November 1862 to February 1863.
 In mid-1863, Ringgold's assignment was to search (again unsuccessfully) in the vicinity of Bermuda and then the New England coast for the bark CSS Tacony, another Confederate raider.

 For reasons of age, he was retired on August 20, 1864, and placed on the rear admiral (retired) list in 1866 (a promotion that was given to all commanders of squadrons).
 In retirement, he lived at 18 East Eighteenth Street (at Union Square) in New York City.
 Ringgold, who had never married, died of apoplexy (stroke) in New York on April 29, 1867.

 Days later, as the Marine band played the "Dead March" from Saul, 400 Marines and carriages in the funeral cortege proceeded from Ringgold's residence down Broadway to Trinity Church.
 In attendance were Admirals Farragut, Bell, and Stringham, along with a number of generals.
 Ringgold's remains were taken by train to Green Mount Cemetery in Baltimore, where he lies next to the grave of his brother, Major Samuel Ringgold.

 Namesakes

 Two ships have been named in his honor: USS Ringgold (DD-89) and USS Ringgold (DD-500).

 Ringgold Street in San Francisco, California is named after him.
 However, the street in question is spelled as 'Ringold'.

 Another namesake was the writer Ring Lardner.
 Rear Admiral James Lawrence Lardner was a friend of Ringgold's.
 He named a son "Ringgold Wilmer Lardner", and James' brother gave exactly the same name to his son after the newborn's cousin.
 Ring Lardner disliked his name and shortened it but "lost the battle" when his son, Ring Lardner Jr. was named after him.

+Charles Wilkes the commander of the United States Exploring Expedition named the Ringgold Isles of Fiji after him in 1840.